Set up Package Manager

 The compute pool size you choose is dependent on how you plan to use your instance of Package Manager.

 Package Manager generally is not CPU/memory intensive.
 For small teams (1-20 users) that consume a few packages each day or publish packages weekly, use at least a small (CPU_X64_S) compute cluster.
-To better understand your team’s needs, we recommend starting with a size slightly larger than you may need (which avoids OOM errors), monitoring the resource usage, and then adjusting your compute cluster size accordingly.
+To better understand your team’s needs, we recommend starting with a size slightly larger than you may need (which avoids out-of-memory errors), monitoring the resource usage, and then adjusting your compute cluster size accordingly.

 Wait for Package Manager to start